FatimaUlubayova/Spatial-Optimization-Models-for-Indoor-Autonomous-Logistics/README.md

-# Spatial-Optimization-Models-for-Indoor-Autonomous-Logistics
-# Thesis Numerical Study: Chapter 2 - Optimal Hub Location
+# Spatial-Optimization-Models-for-Indoor-Autonomous-Logistics.
+Thesis Chapter 2

 This repository provides the Python implementation for the numerical study and visual results of **Chapter 2** of the PhD dissertation: *"Optimal Spatial and Temporal Decisions under Uncertainty"* (McMaster University, 2026).